-- 1) If you are scheduled for a test event, you must request a refund of the testing fees paid by filling out and submitting the Refund Request Form on D&SDT-Headmaster's main webpage at www.hdmaster.com at least one (1) full business day prior to your scheduled test event (excluding Saturdays, Sundays, and holidays).
-No phone calls will be accepted. - Example: If you are scheduled to take your exam on a Saturday, Sunday, or Monday, you would need to request a refund by the close of business on the Thursday before your scheduled exam.
-D&SDT-Headmaster is open until 7:00PM Central time, Monday through Friday, excluding Saturdays, Sundays, and holidays. - 2) Refund requests made in the required time frame qualify for a full refund of any testing fees paid minus a \$35 refund processing fee. - 3) Refund requests must be made within thirty (30) days of paying the original testing fees with Headmaster.
-Requests for refunds made after 30 days will not be issued.
+- 1) If you are scheduled for a test event, you must request a refund of the testing fees paid by filling out and submitting the Refund Request Fillable Form 1405 on D&SDT-Headmaster's main webpage at www.hdmaster.com at least one (1) full business day prior to your scheduled test event (excluding Saturdays, Sundays, and holidays).
+No phone calls will be accepted. - Example: If you are scheduled to take your exam on a Saturday, Sunday, or Monday, you would need to request a refund by filling out and submitting the Refund Request Fillable Form by the close of business on the Thursday before your scheduled exam.
+D&SDT-Headmaster is open until 7:00PM Central time, Monday through Friday, excluding Saturdays, Sundays, and holidays. - 2) Refund requests made in the required time frame qualify for a full refund of any testing fees paid minus a \$35 refund processing fee. - 3) Refund requests must be made within thirty (30) days of payment of original testing fees with Headmaster.
+Any requests for refunds made beyond 30 days of the original payment of testing fees with Headmaster will not be issued.